Bylaws of Mountain Light Unitarian Universalist Church

 - The Board of Directors has the authority to create special funds for targeted purposes, which shall be funded by direct donations by members or friends of the church.

-The Secretary shall be responsible for minutes of all meeting of the Board of Directors, the Annual Meeting and other Congregational meetings, and certify membership records.
-The Secretary shall keep all minutes and attachments, bylaws, policies and membership records in a dedicated file on his or her computer, make all such documents digitally accessible to the Congregation, and maintain appropriate records of the Corporation in the Corporate Book or other appropriate storage such as organized files.
-These records shall include a paper copy of the minutes from the Annual Meetings, current copy of the bylaws and current policy statements.
-In addition, it is the responsibility of the Secretary to handle administrative duties such as monitoring church e-mail and the phone line regularly and to respond appropriately to incoming mail/messages.
+- Secretary.
+The Secretary shall be responsible for minutes of all meeting of the Board of Directors, the Annual Meeting, and other Congregational meetings, and certify membership records.
+The Secretary shall keep all minutes and attachments, bylaws, policies, and membership records in a dedicated file on his or her computer, make all such documents digitally accessible to the Congregation, and maintain appropriate records of the Corporation in the Corporate Book or other appropriate storage such as organized files.
+These records shall include a paper copy of the minutes from the Annual Meetings, current copy of the bylaws, and current policy statements.
+In addition, it is the responsibility of the Secretary to oversee administrative duties.

-- When the conditions imposed by items A, C or E above cannot be met and if enforced would significantly interfere with the orderly administration of the church, the condition or conditions may be suspended or modified for one year by a majority vote of the membership in attendance at a special called meeting of the congregation.
+- When the conditions imposed above cannot be met and if enforced would significantly interfere with the orderly administration of the church, the condition or conditions may be suspended or modified for one year by a majority vote of the membership in attendance at a special called meeting of the congregation.
 Successive suspensions or modifications are permitted when required by circumstances.

-- The Ad Hoc Leadership Identification Team shall be appointed by the Board of Directors not later than two months prior to the Annual Meeting.
-The Ad Hoc Leadership Identification Team shall be comprised of at least two but no more than three non-Board members of the congregation.
+- The Ad Hoc Leadership Identification Committee shall be appointed by the Board of Directors not later than two months prior to the Annual Meeting.
+The Ad Hoc Leadership Identification Committee shall be comprised of at least two but no more than three non-Board members of the congregation.

-- After it is formed, the Ad Hoc Leadership Identification Team shall report its progress to the Board of Directors at the Board’s two monthly meetings leading up to the Annual Meeting.
+- After it is formed, the Ad Hoc Leadership Identification Committee shall report its progress to the Board of Directors at the Board’s two monthly meetings leading up to the Annual Meeting.

 Article VII.
 Meetings.